 Japan's Takeda says drug pipeline to lift sales to US$48 billion in next decade

-Japan's Takeda Pharmaceutical Co said on Wednesday its drug pipeline is poised to drive annual sales up by more than 50per cent, to 5 trillion yen (US$48.01 billion) in the next decade.

-TOKYO: Japan's Takeda Pharmaceutical Co said on Wednesday its drug pipeline is poised to drive annual sales up by more than 50per cent, to 5 trillion yen (US$48.01 billion) in the next decade.
+TOKYO: Japan's Takeda Pharmaceutical said on Wednesday (Dec 9) its drug pipeline is poised to drive annual sales up by more than 50 per cent, to 5 trillion yen (US$48.01 billion) in the next decade.

 "One of the questions that we've had to ask ourselves is, how can we help our investor base better understand our pipeline, and assume the same energy and enthusiasm that we have?" research and development president Andy Plump said in an online briefing to analysts and media.